szymczycha/szymczycha/README.md

 ### I'm Simon, a full-stack dev from Poland

-I like puzzles, board games and learning stuff.
+🧩 I like puzzles, board games and learning stuff.

+📧 Contact me at: skonieczny266@gmail.com

 ###### Here's some stuff i know: